csc-training/summerschool/mpi/docs/07-user-defined-communicators.md

 lang:   en
 ---

-# Communicators
+# Communicators in MPI

-- The communicator determines the "communication universe"
+- So far we have used the `MPI_COMM_WORLD` communicator
-    - The source and destination of a message are identified by the process ranks *within* the communicator
+    - "World" refers to all MPI processes started with `mpirun` or similar call

-- So far: `MPI_COMM_WORLD` (all processes)
+- More generally, an MPI communicator determines the "communication universe"
-- Processes can be divided into subcommunicators
+    - Each process has a unique integer identifier (the **rank**) within **each communicator it belongs to**
-    - Task level parallelism with process groups performing separate tasks
+    - `MPI_COMM_WORLD` is a special communicator created by MPI at startup

-    - Collective communication within a group of processes
+- Can create new communicators for interesting communication patterns
-    - Parallel I/O
+    - Eg: task level parallelism with process groups performing separate tasks

-# Communicators
+# Communicator splitting

 <div class="column">
-- Communicators are dynamic
+- We can group processes into communication groups by **splitting** from `MPI_COMM_WORLD`
-- A task can belong simultaneously to several communicators
+- A process can belong simultaneously to several communicators
-    - Unique rank in each communicator
+    - Unique rank in *each* communicator
 </div>
 <div class="column">
 ![](img/communicator.png){.center width=80%}